Andrew is the Shrestha lab's manager and research support specialist.

 Lab Manager/Research Support Specialist

-Lauren is a graduate student in the Department of Neurobiology and Behavior.
+Matt is a PhD student in the Department of Neurobiology and Behavior.

 Olivia is a master’s student in the Department of Neurobiology and Behavior.

-Keith is an undergraduate member of the Shrestha Lab who is majoring in health science and psychology.
+Courtney is an undergraduate member of the Shrestha Lab

-Riley is an undergraduate research assistant in the Shrestha Lab.
+Suk-Yin is an undergraduate research assistant in the Shrestha Lab

 Our Lab Members